 Another example is Procter & Gamble.
 They already outsourced a large proportion of their back end as early as 2013.
 Now, P&G is looking into RPA to overhaul its legacy processes and eventually make it digital.

 Outsourcing is interwoven with digital in the foundation.
 It’s the diversion, the dam, and the river.
 The path, the transition, the implementation of digital transformation itself, or all of the above and more.

 Outsourcing as a Safety Net

-According to Mark Foster, head of IBM Global Business Services, in his interview with CXOTalk, one of the challenges that companies face is upskilling leaders and employees for the significant change in their company.
+According to Mark Foster, head of IBM Global Business Services, in his interview with CXOTalk, one of the challenges that companies face is upskilling leaders and employees for significant change in their company.
 These changes will be earth-shattering to these companies.